LBruni98/Reboot-Games-Security-Policy/README.md

 #### 3.1 Malware
 Malware is seen as a common threat in organizations.
 It takes the form of applications or software but uses that as a front to hide its code or actual software inside and common forms include viruses, worms or ultimately, Trojans.
 These function differently though; viruses spread without the user's knowledge or consent or with key loggers that can track the users key strokes to gain access to information.

 Trojans are the more dangerous form of malware, acting as normal software in presentation and could come along with sites that look authentic.
-When the user downloads them, they expect a proper program but as soon as they open it, the payload is active and can instantly infect or damage a computer
+When the user downloads them, they expect a proper program but as soon as they open it, the payload is active and can instantly infect or damage a computer.

 #### 3.2 Viruses
 #### 3.3 Spam